prepare.blog

 • Behind the couch — a row of 5-gallon buckets makes a surprisingly decent side table with a board on top

-• Inside unused luggage — seriously, that suitcase you use once a year can hold 30 pounds of rice
+• Inside unused luggage — that suitcase you use once a year can hold 30 pounds of rice

 Pest Prevention

-Shelf Life Reference
+Shelf Life at a Glance

 • Canned goods: 2–5 years depending on acidity and can condition

-• White rice in Mylar with oxygen absorbers: 25–30 years
+• White rice in Mylar with O2 absorbers: 25–30 years

 • Dry beans and oats: several years when sealed and stored cool